Elizabeth Mauch: The Vermont State Colleges System is Ready to Meet the Moment

 Vermont Students Pick Up Free Credits at VTSU 3D Technology Camp

 RANDOLPH, Vt.
 (WCAX) – Vermont State University is piloting a new 3D technology certificate program through a free summer camp for high schoolers.
-Wes Barlow is preparing to scale a […]
+Wes Barlow is preparing to scale a 16-foot sculpture.
+He and his seven classmates from all over Vermont are out in the field to make a 3D model of “Whale Dance” by […]

 Continue Reading